|

 Today I started to execute the plan, and attached the frames with my measurement braces...

+First, beside the gearbox attachement, the chassis is symmetrical Then I used triangulation to define the attachment points, and less than the time needed to print 4 hex hubs for the Nichimo, I had my points defined fully.
+I had a doubt on my gearbox measurements.
+This confirms it was wrong.
+I had 1mm deviation on the measure of those.
+This was the difficult part to measure as it was the holes with hex.
+I'll correct my gearbox file accordingly.
 Now for the small story.
 Measurements is one thing.
 But when you have more than one car, you may think it would ease to precise things.
 Well, it may help to decide, but once you measure on multiple cars, it includes production deviation in the story.
 The roll cage I built in Fusion 360 was measured on a NIP part.
 And the wing is fitting on the two Samurai that are not yet in parts.
 But, when I did measurements on the car for the top of the roll cage and for the front of the roll cage, I had the first measure with 1.5 mm range of deviation, and the second with 2.5 mm range of deviation...
 On the motor plate, I should have measured it slightly differently, that's all.
+I buy kits to built and ru(i)n them

 The following user(s) Liked this: stingray-63, Al

-My son finally finished his Super Hotshot... (yes, the driver has closed eyes, as my son decided that since he's driving the car the driver figure will be afraid and keep eyes closed :lol:)
+My son finally finished his Super Hotshot... (yes, the driver has closed eyes, as my son decided that since he's driving the car the driver figure will be afraid and keep eyes closed )

 The following user(s) Liked this: stingray-63, Al